nanomq/nanomq/README.md

   cmake -G Ninja -DNNG_ENABLE_QUIC=ON ..
   ninja
   ```
-  Attention: MQTT over QUIC bridging requires libmsquic preinstalled, for now we do not release formal binary package with QUIC support due to compatability.

 **Note (optional): TLS is disabled by default**.
 If you want to build with TLS support you will also need [mbedTLS](https://tls.mbed.org).
 After installing [mbedTLS](https://tls.mbed.org), you can enable it by `-DNNG_ENABLE_TLS=ON`.